Dallas Area Rapid Transit: Trinity Railway Express

 Trinity Railway Express (TRE) is a 34 mi commuter rail service connecting downtown Dallas with downtown Fort Worth.
 The service is jointly operated by DART and Trinity Metro, Fort Worth's transit operator.
 It was first opened in 1996 and was extended to Fort Worth in late 2001.

-TRE connects to all four of DART's light rail lines, Fort Worth's TEXRail line, and Dallas Fort Worth International Airport (via bus).
+TRE connects to four of DART's light rail lines, Fort Worth's TEXRail line, and Dallas Fort Worth International Airport (via bus).
 Service is available on weekdays and Saturdays with 30–60 minute headways.
 Sunday service is only available during the State Fair of Texas and other major events.